TeamD-404/Worm-GPT/README.md

 <h1 align="center">Worm-GPT<br>
 </h1>
 <img src="WormGPT.png" alt="Paris" class="center">

+WormGPT is a malicious AI tool promoted on the dark web as the adversary of ChatGPT.
+Used by Black Hat Hacker in Hacking

 ## Disclaimer

 Please be aware of the following disclaimer before using this tool: